hope205/linkedin_scraper/article.md

 Poetry install
 ```

-We are going to begin editing the files provided to us by crawlee in order for us to build our scraper
+We are going to begin editing the files provided to us by Crawlee in order for us to build our scraper

 ## Building the LinkedIn Scraper using Crawlee for Python